ssheikholeslami/importance-aware-data-parallel-training/Readme.md

 ﻿
-This repository cotains the supplementary material for "The Impact of Importance-aware Dataset Partitioning on Data-parallel Training of Deep Neural Networks" that is to appear in DAIS 2023.
+This repository contains the supplementary material for "The Impact of Importance-aware Dataset Partitioning on Data-parallel Training of Deep Neural Networks" that is to appear in DAIS 2023.

 # Pre-requisites
 ### GPUs